Budapest Airport Guide 2026: Terminals & Transport

 Tips for Travelling the 100E with Heavy Luggage

-The 100E is a standard articulated city bus — not a coach with a luggage hold.
+The 100E is a standard articulated city bus, not a coach with a luggage hold.
 Your bags travel with you in the passenger area.
 During off-peak hours this is entirely fine; there’s space near the doors for a couple of suitcases.
 During peak morning and evening hours the bus fills up considerably, and manoeuvring a 23kg checked bag through a crowded aisle is an exercise in apologetic Hungarian (the phrase you want is “elnézést”, said repeatedly).
 If you’re travelling with more than one large suitcase per person, or travelling with young children and a pushchair, seriously consider whether the comfort premium of a taxi is worth the price difference.
-For solo travellers with one case and a backpack — the bus is absolutely fine.
+For solo travellers with one case and a backpack, the bus is absolutely fine.

-Is the 100E Bus Worth It? straight up Assessment
+Is the 100E Bus Worth It?

 Taxi, Uber and Bolt at Budapest Airport: What Actually Works in 2026

 The taxi situation at Budapest Airport has a complicated history.
 For years, the airport was a reliable hunting ground for unlicensed touts charging three times the going rate to confused tourists.
-Things have improved significantly — but the key word is “significantly,” not “completely.”
-Here’s what works, what doesn’t, and how to avoid handing over €50 for a journey that should cost €25.
+Things have improved significantly, but the key word is “significantly,” not “completely.”
+Here’s what works, what doesn’t, and how to avoid paying several times over for a journey the city has already priced for you.

 Regulated Taxis at BUD: How to Book and Where to Find Them